 The last item you’ll want on this trip is a stove.
 Whether you’re simply boiling water or cooking gourmet meals, you need a stove that can perform in low temps and high winds — the basic weather conditions during shoulder season.

 For that kind of environment the MSR WindBurner stove system truly shines.
 It’s an integrated system, meaning it comes with a 1-liter attachable pot, has a robust built-in wind screen, and can make a pot of boiling water in lightning speeds.
 For those who love the boil-n-go method of cooking (freeze dried meals or dehydrated meals for the win!), the WindBurner really excels.
 You don’t need extra cooking gear, you can fit your fuel and stove inside the included pot, and the whole thing weighs under a pound.

 That said, this is overkill (and rather expensive) for some people.
 If you prefer to cook and don’t think you’ll need such a serious stove, the MSR PocketRocket 2 is our standard recommended small backpacking stove.
 It won’t fend off wind as well, but it’ll allow you to cook easily.See MSR WindBurner Stove System

 Don’t Fear the Cold, and Have Fun

 The above list is comprehensive, and what we recommend if money is no object.
 That said, you probably already have some gear, and most of it can be used year-round.
-Making sure you have enough clothing is critical, and shelter that you find comfortable during a long cold night if necessary.
+Make sure you have all of the essential backpacking gear you need before you head out, especially warm clothing and a comfortable shelter.

 The whole point is to enjoy the outdoors in the colder seasons — if you run warm, like to rough it, or want to wear fifteen pieces of clothing to equal the warmth you’re looking for, we support you!